 The next chapter presents a game that used the Provenance in Games framework to generate a game flow log.
 The log is then used in Proof Viewer to generate the provenance graph and visually represent the game session, while also giving examples of possible analysis.
-It also enter in more details about implementation aspects.
+It also details implementation aspects of our approach.

 References